 Apple pie!
 Pecan pie!
 Pumpkin pie!
 Sweet potato pie!
 No Friendsgiving (or Thanksgiving) meal—or any meal, really—is complete without several decadent dessert options.
 Whip up your personal specialty, stock up on whipped cream, and remind your guests to save room.

-8. A Great Hashtag
+8. A Cute Hashtag

 Take your celebration from an entertaining social event to a social media event with a unique hashtag.
 Even if you don’t care about likes and follows, a custom hashtag can help you track and organize all the photos posted by your guests.

-9. Takeout Containers
+9. Modern Takeout Containers